vikasiitmandi/python_Mysql/README.md

-Insert the csv file named as 'Ass.csv' into data base (MySQL) using python .
-You need to install MySQL where you can check inserted file, after providing access .
+Insert the CSV file named 'Ass.csv' into a MySQL database using Python.
+You'll need to install MySQL to verify the inserted data after granting the necessary access.
+I've also completed this task using SQLAlchemy.